 When Was Euro First Used?
 And By Which Country

-The euro first came into use in 1999, when it was introduced by eleven member states of the European Union.
+The euro was first used in 1999 when eleven European Union member states introduced it.
 These countries were Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal, and Spain.
 Greece later joined in 2001.

 List Of European Countries Using The Euro

-As of January 2023, there are 20 EU member states that use the euro as their official currency.
-Croatia was the most recent; they joined in January 2023.
+As of January 20are, 20 EU member states use the euro as their official currency; Croatia was the most recent; they joined in January 2023.

 List Of Non-EU Countries Using The Euro

-What Countries Are A Part Of The European Union (EU)
+What Countries Are Part Of The European Union (EU)

 The euro is the official currency of 20 of these 27 member states.
-The other 7 member states have chosen to keep their own national currencies and have not yet adopted the euro.
-These countries are Bulgaria, Czech Republic , Denmark , Hungary , Poland , Romania and Sweden .
+The other seven member states have chosen to keep their own national currencies and have not yet adopted the euro.
+These countries are Bulgaria, Czech Republic, Denmark, Hungary, Poland, Ro, mania, and Sweden.

-There are a number of reasons why some countries in the EU have not adopted the euro as their currency.
+There are several reasons why some EU countries have not adopted the euro as their currency.
 Some of these countries, like Denmark, have opt-outs from the monetary union.
 Other countries, like Sweden, have chosen not to join the eurozone despite being eligible to do so.